 For the Therapeutic/Diagnostic Research Award – Career Development Option:

-• PI ○ The PI must be an early-career research scientist, physician scientist, or other qualified clinical scientist, within 10 years of completion of their terminal degree at the time of application submission deadline (excluding time spent in residency or on family medical leave) and exhibit a strong desire to pursue a career in tick-borne diseases research.
-Time spent as a postdoctoral fellow is not excluded. ○ Institutional commitment to the PI’s independent career should be demonstrated, including a minimum of 75% protected research time for all tick-borne disease research projects by the PI and a confirmation of the laboratory space
+• PI ○ The PI must be an early-career research scientist, physician scientist, or other qualified clinical scientist within 10 years of completing their terminal degree at the time of application submission deadline (excluding time spent in residency or on family medical leave) and exhibit a strong desire to pursue a career in tick-borne disease research.
+Time spent as a postdoctoral fellow is not excluded. ○ Institutional commitment to the PI’s independent career must be demonstrated, including confirmation of laboratory space and a minimum of 50% level of time and effort during the period of performance for the PI to conduct tick-borne disease research under this award.

 The PI and the mentor do not need to be located within the same organization.

-The anticipated direct costs budgeted for the entire period of performance for an FY22 TBDRP Therapeutic/Diagnostic Research Award will not exceed $825,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 TBDRP Therapeutic/Diagnostic Research Award should not exceed $825,000.

-The anticipated direct costs budgeted for the entire period of performance for an FY22 TBDRP Therapeutic/Diagnostic Idea Award – Career Development Option will not exceed $495,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 TBDRP Therapeutic/Diagnostic Research Award – Career Development Option will not exceed $495,000.